HLR/DomiKnowS/docs/developer/QUERY.md

 ### Data Graph construction

 Class **DataNodeBuilder** builds Data Graph consisting of DataNodes during the learning process based on the sensor context update.
+The datanodes a populated based on the concepts in the graph and each datanodes atttributes are also update from the value associated to the corresponding concepts' property.

 Each sensor has its context dictionary implemented with the object of DataNodeBuilder class which also implements Dictionary interface but overloads its methods.
 It creates Data Graph based on sensors' context update.

 The overloaded method: